wadcom/kisarra-docs/README.md

  * 5 players: 33x33
  * 6 players: 36x36

+ The length of a cell side is 20km.

 ### Betirium Density

 The density of a Betirium spot depends on how far it is from the center of the